(Disclosure: Some of the links below may be affiliate links)

 - Excellent customer reviews

-Let’s also summarize the disadvantages of Wise:
+Let's summarize the main disadvantages of Wise:

 - Complicated pricing system